canonical/candid/docs/configuration.md

 `description` (optional) provides a human readable description of the identity provider.
 If it is not set it will default to the value of `name`.

+`icon` (optional) specifies the location of an icon to display when presenting the identity-provider options to a user.
+It this is set to URL path then that path should be relative to the candid service's location.
+If this is not set a default icon will be used.

 `users` contains a static mapping of username to user entries for all of the users defined by the identity provider.